Self-Hosting Guide

 - Monitoring stack (Prometheus, Grafana)

-- SAML authentication (OIDC is supported — see Enabling Authentication)
+- SAML authentication (OIDC is supported in lite — see Authentication)

 - Kubernetes / Helm chart deployment